tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 -   Consumption (limits, or definitions, of resources)

-You can also easily see how the above relationships can be described semantically as two objects (the holons) that have a relationship with via a predicates *define, contribute,* and *negotiate*.
+You can also easily see how the above relationships can be described semantically as two objects (the holons) that have a relationship with via the predicates *define, contribute,* and *negotiate*.

-To further give this idea a test run, let's apply this to something completely arbitrary, such as batteries.

 We can also visually represent the relationships in the following manner, which allows us to easily map this to a trigram: